Shift3/standards-and-practices/best-practices/server-side/framework/python/README.md

 * Official [Python Tutorials](https://docs.python.org/3/tutorial/index.html#tutorial-index)

 ## Recommendations
-* Use black for automatic code formatting: https://github.com/psf/black, preferably in conjunction with Continuous Integration tools.
+* Use black for automatic code formatting: https://github.com/psf/black, preferably in conjunction with Continuous Integration and git hooks.
 * Write tests with pytest: https://docs.pytest.org/en/latest/
 * All projects should have a `requirements.txt`, preferably with pinned requirements.